J-Wass/yinyin/README.md

 - Listen to the correct pronunciation of pinyin phrases.
 - Interactive feedback with "I got it right" and "I got it wrong" buttons.
 - Keyboard shortcuts for quick interaction.
-- Displays the most difficult sounds for focused practice.
+- Displays the most difficult sounds for focused practice under statistics.

 ## Installation